0Day11/0Day11/README.md

  ## Hi there, I'm Jenish Paudel 👋
    I’m a passionate and dedicated Bsc Computer Science student at Middlesex University with strong interest in networking and infrastructure management.
    Adept at problem solving and critical thinking with a solid foundation of computer science principles.
    Currently working on understanding ethics of cybersecurity.
-I'm looking to collaborate on building on sports betting website with machine learning.

 # 💻 Tech Stack: